Kaikei-e/Schemode/README.md

 **I am only developing this for myself, so please use it at your own risk.**

 ## Next Step
 - Shifting to [this app](https://github.com/Kaikei-e/Weathering) and adding more features.
 This app has more various features and purposes.
-THis app consists of multiple applications.
+It consists of multiple applications.

 ~~## WIP~~